-- A declaration that pursuant to the “Terms of settlement” agreement dated the 13th day of September 2017, between the plaintiffs and Defendant, the Defendant is bound by the terms of the said settlement agreement.
+(1) A declaration that pursuant to the “Terms of settlement” agreement dated the 13th day of September 2017, between the plaintiffs and Defendant, the Defendant is bound by the terms of the said settlement agreement.

-- An Order compelling the Defendants to forthwith honour the said terms of settlement agreement by paying the plaintiffs the sum of N6,000,000.00 (Six Million Naira).
+(2) An Order compelling the Defendants to forthwith honour the said terms of settlement agreement by paying the plaintiffs the sum of N6,000,000.00 (Six Million Naira).

-- General damages in the sum of N500, 000,000.00 (Five Hundred Million Naira).
+(3) General damages in the sum of N500, 000,000.00 (Five Hundred Million Naira).

-- N10, 000,000.00 (Ten Million Naira) as cost of legal fees/cost f the present litigation.
+(4) N10, 000,000.00 (Ten Million Naira) as cost of legal fees/cost f the present litigation.

-- 35% interest per annum (or prevailing CBN interest rate) of the judgment sum form date of delivery of judgment until final liquidation of the judgment sum.
+(5) 35% interest per annum (or prevailing CBN interest rate) of the judgment sum form date of delivery of judgment until final liquidation of the judgment sum.

 The court after thorough review of all evidence placed before it came to the irresistible conclusion that there was no fraud, misrepresentation or mistake.
 In the words of the court, “if there was any misrepresentation, fraud, deception or mistake, it was self induced and perpetrated by the defendant with the sinister intention of fostering a situation of fait accompli on the plaintiffs all aimed at frustrating the terms of settlement it freely, wholeheartedly and voluntarily entered with the plaintiff”.

 The court also considered the issue of whether an unadopted term of settlement withdrawn and struck out is enforceable against the parties to it.
-The court relying on the Supreme Court authority of Abey & ors v Alex & ors (1999) 14 NWLR (PT.
+The court relying on the Supreme Court authority of Abbey & ors v Alex & ors (1999) 14 NWLR (PT.
 637) 148, held that agreement entered by parties are binding and enforceable even if not made a consent judgment.

 Accordingly, judgment was entered in favour of the plaintiffs for cumulative sum of N157, 500,000.00 (One Hundred and Fifty Seven Million Five Hundred Thousand Naira) together with 35% interest on the judgment sum till final liquidation.